London Underground: New trains for deep-level lines

 The project is estimated to cost £16.42 billion (£9.86 billion at 2013 prices).
 A notice was published on 28 February 2014 in the Official Journal of the European Union asking for expressions of interest in building the trains.
 On 9 October 2014, TFL published a shortlist of those (Alstom, Siemens, Hitachi, CAF and Bombardier) who had expressed an interest in supplying 250 trains for between £1.0billion and £2.5billion, and on the same day opened an exhibition with a design by PriestmanGoode.
-The fully automated trains may be able to run without drivers, but the ASLEF and RMT trade unions that represent the drivers strongly oppose this, saying it would affect safety.
+The fully automated trains may be able to run without drivers, but the ASLEF and RMT trade unions that represent the drivers said they would "go to war" to stop driverless trains, saying it would affect safety.
 The invitation to tender for the trains was issued in January 2016; the specifications for the Piccadilly line infrastructure are expected in 2016, and the first train is due to run on the Piccadilly line in 2023.
 Siemens Mobility's Inspiro design was selected in June 2018 in a £1.5billion contract.

 Ventilation and cooling

 When the Bakerloo line opened in 1906, it was advertised with a maximum temperature of 60 F, but over time the tube tunnels have warmed up.
 In 1938 approval was given for a ventilation improvement programme, and a refrigeration unit was installed in a lift shaft at Tottenham Court Road.
 Temperatures of 117 F were reported in the 2006 European heat wave.
 It was claimed in 2002 that, if animals were being transported, temperatures on the Tube would break European Commission animal welfare laws.
 A 2000 study reported that air quality was 73 times worse than at street level, with a passenger inhaling the same mass of particulates during a twenty-minute journey on the Northern line as when smoking a cigarette.
 The main purpose of the London Underground's ventilation fans is to extract hot air from the tunnels, and fans across the network are being refurbished, although complaints of noise from local residents preclude their use at full power at night.

 In June 2006 a groundwater cooling system was installed at Victoria station.
 In 2012, air-cooling units were installed on platforms at Green Park station using cool deep groundwater and at Oxford Circus using chiller units at the top of an adjacent building.
-New air-conditioned trains have been introduced on the sub-surface lines, but were initially ruled out for the tube trains due to space being considered limited on tube trains for air-conditioning units and that these would heat the tunnels even more.
+New air-conditioned trains have been introduced on the sub-surface lines, but were initially ruled out for the tube trains owing to space being considered limited on tube trains for air-conditioning units and that these would heat the tunnels even more.
 The New Tube for London, which will replace the trains for the Bakerloo, Central, Waterloo and City and Piccadilly lines, is planned to have air conditioning for the new trains along with better energy conservation and regenerative braking.